Zurc/angular-redux/angular-redirect-from-class.md

 import { Router } from '@angular/router';
 ```

-and within your method you can redirect...
+and within your method (select on this sample) you can redirect to any of your routes (entities/asset in my case)...

 ```
 select(item) {